CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 Another big problem with IoT devices are default and sometimes even hard-coded standard passwords.
 Devices that can not be authenticated or that can not change default passwords must not be used.

 If it turns out during operation that access data are permanently coded in a device, it must be disconnected from the network.
-This also applies if accessibility possibilities with potential for abuse become known later, such as additional interfaces for remote access (such as Telnet) or master passwords of the manufacturer, and these can not be reliably switched off or prevented.
+This also applies if accessibility with potential for abuse becomes known later, such as additional interfaces for remote access (such as Telnet) or master passwords of the manufacturer, and these can not be reliably switched off or prevented.

 #### SYS.4.4.M2 Authentication